 Be careful when lighting candles this time of year.
 The increase in clutter and decorations creates an extra fire hazard in the home.

 Everyone knows when the festive season arrives out intake of chocolate goes up; make sure you keep them out the way of your pets.
 Anything containing xylitol can be poisonous to your pet.
-Also left over rappers can cause your pet to become poorly if they decide to eat them.
+Also, leftover rappers can cause your pet to become ill if they decide to eat them.

 Keep your tree away from heat sources and fireplaces.
 A real tree can get really dry and to go up in flames very quickly.